Nishtar Medical University: Campus

 The university is located at a distance of 3 km from the city centre.
 The campus is spread over 20 acre of land.
 Nishtar Hospital, one of the largest hospitals in Pakistan, is located adjacent to the college.
 The total area of the campus, hospital and hostel area is more than 112 acre.

-The city of Multan is one of the oldest localities of Pakistan; this is reflected in the architecture of the college and hospital – high ceilings and large windows are commonplaces.
+The city of Multan is one of the oldest localities in Pakistan; this is reflected in the architecture of the college and hospital – high ceilings and large windows are commonplaces.

 The college itself is spacious, with the various academic departments housed around a central quadrangle.
 The quadrangle is a large garden used for student functions and gatherings.
-There is an attached hospital, adjacent hostels, and faculty residential colony.
-The college as well as the hostels are nostalgic of old Islamic architecture.
+There is an attached hospital, adjacent hostels, and a faculty residential colony.
+The college as well as the hostels are nostalgic for old Islamic architecture.
 The buildings added to the campus in the 1960s to early 1980s were designed by A. R. Hye.